CASE STUDY

 It’s pretty reasonable to compare Bluetooth Low Energy and Classic Bluetooth as they have pretty different use cases (image by Andrew Rosek)

-The main significant difference between BLE and Bluetooth is that BLE is designed for smaller amounts of data transfers with lower battery consumption.
-The battery in BLE fitness devices can last for years.
-Thus, this option is much cheaper, compared to building Bluetooth-based devices.
-Bluetooth, on the contrary, is more pricey because it works with “heavier” data and requires more maintenance in terms of battery power.
+The main significant Bluetooth vs BLE difference is that BLE is designed for smaller amounts of data transfers with lower battery consumption.
+The battery service in BLE fitness devices can last for years.
+Thus, BLE is much cheaper, helping companies manage IoT development costs effectively compared to building Bluetooth-based devices.
+Bluetooth, on the contrary, is more pricey because it works with “heavier” data and requires more maintenance in terms of battery level.

 Because of this difference, Bluetooth Low Energy is much more widespread in the fitness industry.
 It allows companies to provide their customers with user-friendly ready-to-use devices at a relatively low cost.

 Another important difference is that Bluetooth Classic has an active connection for a limited period of time (from a couple of seconds to several hours).
-BLE, on the other hand, has a continuous connection in sleep mode, which is the main reason for lower energy consumption.
-Now, let’s take a look at how BLE devices can be used in the fitness industry.
+BLE, on the other hand, has a continuous connection in sleep mode, which is the main reason for considerably reduced power consumption.
+Now, let’s take a look at how BLE integrations can be used in the fitness industry.

 Bluetooth Low Energy Uses Cases in the Fitness Industry

-Fitness bands and smartwatches are something that most of us know, have, or regularly use — this is one of the most widespread BLE use cases.
-However, the industry, including when you develop a mental health app, goes far beyond that and embraces a lot of fascinating technology.
+Fitness bands and smartwatches are something that most of us know, have, or regularly use — this is one of the most widespread BLE integration use cases.
+However, the industry, including when you develop a mental health app, goes far beyond that and embraces a lot of fascinating IoT (Internet of Things) technologies.
+Now, a BLE device acting as a bridge between the physical object and the digital world enables seamless communication and data exchange.

 You can also think about this section as getting to know your potential partners.
 If a company offers a device that you’re interested in, you can always contact them and ask if they have any partnership opportunities in terms of providing their hardware and/or API (we’ll talk about what API is later in this article).